 For details on reserving these areas, click here...

 The Herbert A. Roemmele '53 Global Commons (Roemmele Global Commons)

 A two-story space, a main floor with mezzazine, provides a modern forum for global news, events and discourse - a dynamic learning lab for global awareness and connections.
-With flat screen televisions and flexible seating options, the commons offers a presentation space designed to foster dialogue and learning on global topics.
+With a nine panel media wall and flexible seating options, the commons offers a presentation space designed to foster dialogue and learning on global topics.

 The Roemmele Global Plaza